Msheezi/fullstack/README.md

 * User authentication using BCrypt encryption
+* Users can create a profile and upload their pictures
-* Users can add photos to their page
+* Users can see all the photos they've previously posted